dials/dials/doc/sphinx/targeted_scaling_guide.rst

   dials.scale integrated.refl integrated.expt target_mtz=scaled.mtz

-The targeted scaling algorithm is the same regardless of the target datafile type, likewise the scaled dataset will be saved to scaled.refl and scaled_experiments.expt.
+The targeted scaling algorithm is the same regardless of the target datafile type, likewise the scaled dataset will be saved to scaled.refl and scaled.expt.

 General considerations for suitable options